EbneSinam/revanced-magisk-module/CONFIG.md

 # options like cli-source can also set per app
 rv-brand = "ReVanced Extended" # rebrand from 'ReVanced' to something different. default: "ReVanced"

-patches-version = "v2.160.0" # 'latest', 'dev', or a version number. default: "latest" cli-version = "v5.0.0"       # 'latest', 'dev', or a version number. default: "latest"
+patches-version = "dev" # 'latest', 'dev', or a version number. default: "latest" cli-version = "v5.0.0"       # 'latest', 'dev', or a version number. default: "latest"

 [Some-App]